arthur-thuy/LLM-virtual-pretesting/docs/implementation.md

 - pinecone for vector database:
     - can use namespaces to get multiple datasets in one index (max 5 indexes in free tier).
 E.g., index llama3 has 2 namespaces: DBE-KT22 and CUPA
     - given that database only holds questions, it does not depend on the dataset split of the interactions! -> easy to work with
+- DBE-KT22:
+    - LLaSA sampling: they only use students that filled out all 212 questions! -> these students have accuracy of 80% while general student population has accuracy 77%.

 TODO:
 - langfuse custom scores ([link](https://langfuse.com/docs/scores/custom)).
 Does it make sense to log this on a per-observation basis? "correct" and "output_valid". -> don't know how to do it on a per-observation basis.
 I only implemented on a per batch basis (accuracy) -> see notebook Kate!
 - DBE-KT22:
-    - LLaSA sampling: they only use students that filled out all 212 questions! -> these students have accuracy of 80% while general student population has accuracy 77%.
     - how to filter out 6 questions (212 -> 206)? -> check number of student answers per question, if too low -> remove question
 - from Kate "I'd map student histories or questions as embeddings in train/val/test to ensure subsets are representative."
 - can we avoid merging the questions.csv and interactions.csv?
 See new setup with misconceptions!
 - make student persona more explicit.
 E.g., add background field of study for DBE-KT22
-- add time metadata to pinecode documents
-- new example selector: studentid_recency (k most recent question-answer records)
 - New misconception prompt:
     1. Select relevant examples from student history (most recent, most similar, mix of correct/incorrect 50/50, history of specific student or of other students with similar abilities (low, medium, high))
     1. Find misconceptions in the examples